Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: Theory

-\begin{remark}\normalfont In our empirical application to estimating the intensive margin and its elasticity, this band reduces to the Procedure~2 band provided $\underline p \geq 0.7$.
+\begin{remark}\normalfont In our empirical application to estimating the intensive margin and its elasticity, the UCB (\ref{band}) using critical value (\ref{eq:band-cv-2}) reduces to the Procedure~2 band provided $\underline p \geq 0.7$.
 The condition $\underline p \geq 0.7$ is naturally satisfied as $h_0$ is assumed to be differentiable in order to estimate the elasticity. \end{remark}